TO KNOW YOURSELF IS TO KNOW YOUR FAMILY

 So I looked back at what I hoped was a mouse from Mem’s perspective.

 As a child, I was molded entirely by the three unforgettable women in my life.
 What they saw, I saw.
 What they felt, I felt.
-It was me and my alpha female trio.
+It was my alpha female trio and me.

 Taking my cue from Mem, I laid my head back on her shoulder and fearlessly watched the baby rodent until I drifted away.